-Exemption for the gains derived from non-resident place of business and legal representative
+Exemption for the gains derived from non-resident place of businesses and legal representatives

-Gains derived by the companies through the place of business or legal representatives abroad are exempted from corporate tax upon fulfillment of certain conditions.
-These are, generally, among others, (i) gains should be subject to at least 15% tax burden in accordance with the tax legislation of the relevant countries, (ii) gains should be transferred to Turkey until the date of the filing of the corporate tax return of the fiscal year in which the relevant gain is obtained.
+Gains derived by the companies through the place of businesses or legal representatives abroad are exempted from corporate tax upon fulfillment of certain conditions.
+These are, generally, among others,

+(i) gains should be subject to at least 15% tax burden in accordance with the tax legislation of the relevant countries, (ii) gains should be transferred to Türkiye until the date of the filing of the corporate tax return of the fiscal year in which the relevant gain is obtained.